platyplus/cerberus/README.md

 - [ ] database column and table comments
 - [ ] migrations after generating new classes? (tricky as we need postgres to be running -> in the readme)
 - [x] structure DIC data in a better way
+- [x] group enums
-- [ ] handle group enums => generation ok, import to be done.
-But no simple property with type enum!
+- [ ] simple enum column with options
+- [ ] convert Row interface into a class, and add methods such as getGroups, and replace emptyRow()

 ## Installation